virtual-meme-machine/fedora-desktop/README.md

 - Adds [Flathub](https://flathub.org) Flatpak repo
 - Installs Flatpaks for a variety of applications, emulators, and games

+#### JetBrains Toolbox

+- Installs [JetBrains Toolbox](https://www.jetbrains.com/toolbox-app), used to manage JetBrains products such as PyCharm or Rider

 #### Gnome Shell Extensions

 - Installs a set of Gnome Shell extensions that enhance the default Gnome experience